zannloo/tp/docs/DeveloperGuide.md

 As the implementation for editing students and groups is similar, for simplicity, I would be going through implementation of editing a group.

-The following methods of `ModelManager`, `Path` and `RootChildOperation` are used:
+The following methods of `ModelManager`, `AbsolutePath` and `RootChildOperation` are used:

 1. `ModelManager::rootChildOperation` - To generate an operation class with logic specific to the current root.
 2. `ModelManager::hasGroupWithId` - To check if editing results in a duplicate.
 3. `RootChildOperation::editChild` - To edit the group with the values extracted from parser.
-4. `Path::isGroupDirectory` - To check if the path leads to a group directory.
+4. `AbsolutePath::isGroupDirectory` - To check if the path leads to a group directory.
-5. `Path::isStudentDirectory` - To check if the path leads to a student directory.
+5. `AbsolutePath::isStudentDirectory` - To check if the path leads to a student directory.

 Given below is an example usage scenario on how an existing user can edit the name of a group